CVE-2026-31955: CWE-918: Server-Side Request Forgery (SSRF) in xibosignage xibo-cms

 Mitigation Recommendations

 A fixed version 4.4.1 of xibo-cms is available and upgrading to this version is necessary to remediate the vulnerability.
-Since this is a cloud-hosted service, the vendor manages remediation for the cloud environment; users should verify with the vendor that their service instance is updated.
-For users unable to upgrade immediately, it is recommended to revoke DataSet privileges from users who are not fully trusted to prevent exploitation.
+Since xibo-cms is a cloud-hosted service, the vendor manages remediation server-side, so users should verify with the vendor that their instance is updated.
+For users unable to upgrade immediately, it is recommended to revoke DataSet permissions from any users who are not fully trusted, as these privileges are required to exploit the vulnerability.
+No additional mitigations are indicated by the vendor advisory.

 CVE-2026-31955: CWE-918: Server-Side Request Forgery (SSRF) in xibosignage xibo-cms